-There are very few ways to successfully steal the spotlight from Queen Elizabeth this week, but Prince Philip unintentionally did just that this morning, when word broke that the queen's husband was hospitalized in the midst of her Diamond Jubilee celebrations.
+There are very few ways to successfully steal the spotlight from Queen Elizabeth II this week, but Prince Philip unintentionally did just that this morning, when word broke that the queen's husband was hospitalized in the midst of her Diamond Jubilee celebrations.

 So what happened?
 And is he OK?